-Valentines Chocolate Crunch Hearts
+Valentines Chocolate Cookie Crunch Hearts

-85g / 3 oz 70% dark chocolate, broken into chunks
+- 85 g / 3 oz 70% dark chocolate broken into chunks

-Freeze-dried strawberries or raspberries, for sprinkling
+- Freeze-dried strawberries or raspberries for sprinkling

-Add a small amount of water to a saucepan and place a heat-proof bowl on top.
+- Add a small amount of water to a saucepan and place a heat-proof bowl on top.
 Add the chocolate to the bowl and gently heat, stirring occasionally until the chocolate has fully melted.

-Coat the bottom of a silicone mould with 1 tsp melted chocolate (this will give the chocolate a nice, smooth bottom).
+- Coat the bottom of a silicone mould with 1 tsp melted chocolate (this will give the chocolate a nice, smooth bottom).
 Add 2 TBSP of the crunchy mixture and press to level as much as possible.
 Add 1 TBSP melted chocolate and tap the mould on the work surface to remove air bubbles and level the top.
 Sprinkle with freeze dried berries and place in the fridge until solid (about 2 hours).
 Repeat the above steps for the second chocolate.

-When set, the chocolates should easily peel out of their moulds.
+- When set, the chocolates should easily peel out of their moulds.

-Store in an airtight container, the chocolates will keep for weeks in the fridge.
+- Store in an airtight container, the chocolates will keep for weeks in the fridge.
 They are also freezable.

 What would your ideal Valentines gift be?
 Do you like grand gestures, roses, romantic meals… or do you prefer the smaller, low key but thoughtful gestures like hand-made cards and treats?